Gagniuc/Antivirus-Engines/README.md

 Link to the article:

-IEEE Spectrum: Antivirus Software (overview and context for the book)
+<a href="https://spectrum.ieee.org/antivirus-software">IEEE Spectrum: Antivirus Software (overview and context for the book)</a>

 Note: Direct article content isn’t reproduced here.
 For details, see the IEEE Spectrum piece and the book it references.
 If adding this section to your README, consider also including a short “Further reading” list (e.g., academic surveys on malware detection, engine architecture whitepapers) to provide additional context for contributors.